istio/istio.io/content/help/ops/setup/validation/index.md

 `x509: certificate signed by unknown authority` related errors are typically caused by an empty `caBundle` in the webhook configuration.
-Verify that it is non-empty (see "verify webhook configuration" above).
-The `istio-galley` deployment consciously reconciles webhook configuration used the `istio-galley-configuration` `configmap` and CA certificate mounted from `istio.istio-galley-service-account` secret in the `istio-system` namespace.
+Verify that it is not empty (see [verify webhook configuration](#invalid-configuration-is-accepted)).
+The `istio-galley` deployment consciously reconciles webhook configuration used the `istio-galley-configuration` `configmap` and root certificate mounted from `istio.istio-galley-service-account` secret in the `istio-system` namespace.

-1. Verify the istio-galley pods(s) are running:
+1. Verify the `istio-galley` pods(s) are running:

     {{< text bash >}}
     $  kubectl -n istio-system get pod -listio=galley